 Q: What's the process to become a candidate?

-A: The period to qualify to be listed on the ballot this November is open now through August 10 (for most races, that's extended through August 15 if an incubent declines to run).
-During that time, voters seeking to be candidates must pick up nomination documents from the County Registrar of Voters (or from a city clerk for those running for municipal offices) and return those completed forms by the deadline.
-Candidates who plan to spend $2,000 or more on their race must also open a "commitee" and file financial reports with the California Secretary of State.
-The staff at the Registrar of Voters office are extremely knowledgable and helpful in guiding candidates through the process.
-You can call or visit them in person to learn more (contact info here).
+A: The period to qualify to be listed on the ballot this November is open July 13 through August 7.
+(For most races, that's extended through August 12 if an incubent declines to run.)
+During that time, voters seeking to be candidates must obtain nomination documents from the County Registrar of Voters (ROV) and return those completed forms by the deadline.
+That can be done remotely or in person, by appointment; click here for details.
+Candidates for municipal offices file with their city clerk for those running for municipal offices) Candidates who plan to spend $2,000 or more on their race must also open a "commitee" and file financial reports with the California Secretary of State.

 Q: What offices can I run for?

 A: You can click here to districts you live in and are eligible to run for.
-The San Diego County Democratic Party is currently looking for candidates for races where not enough Democrats have filed to run to compete for the available seats -- mostly in North and East County.
-To see a list of those races in North County, you can go to www.sddemocrats.org/north, or for East County go to www.sddemocrats.org/east.
+The San Diego County Democratic Party is currently looking for candidates for races where not enough Democrats have filed to run to compete for the available seats -- mostly in North, East and South County.
+To see a list of those races in North County, you can go to www.sddemocrats.org/northcounty, for East County go to www.sddemocrats.org/eastcounty, or for South County, visit www.sddemocrats.org/southcounty.

 Q: What expenses should I expect?